top of page

 • Is he in the conference room?

-Again, you probably learned how to form these questions in your beginner class.
-The question word is at the beginning of the sentence, followed be the “helping” word or a modal verb, then the subject, then the main verb, and then other sentence parts, such as an object.
+The question starts with a question word, followed be the “helping” word or a modal verb, then the subject, then the main verb, and then other sentence parts, such as an object.

 Where can I find the report?